-The addition of dietary oil at 7% of DMI (or a 4% increase from the baseline ration) was estimated to reduce enteric methane emissions from 19 749 988 t CO_2 -e to 15 878 990 t CO_2 -e .
+The addition of dietary oil at 7% of dry matter intake (DMI) (or a 4% increase from the baseline ration) was estimated to reduce enteric methane emissions from 19,749,988 kg $CO_2$ -e to 15,878,990 kg $CO_2$ -e.

-Table 16.
-Enteric methane emissions at different inclusion rates of total dietary oil
+Table 16: Enteric methane emissions at differentinclusion rates of total dietary oil

-Inclusion rate Mitigation Potential Enteric methane t CO 2 -e
+Inclusion rate Mitigation potential Enteric methane t CO2-e

-Dietary Oil 0% 0% 19 749 988
+Dietary oil 0% 0% 19,749,988

-1% 4.9% 18 782 238
+1% 4.9% 18,782,238

-2% 9.8% 17 814 489
+2% 9.8% 17,814,489

+3% 14.7% 16,846,739

+4% 19.6% 15,878,990

-% increase in total dietary oil
+\ % increase in total dietary oil

-In the future, more effective feed additives are expected to become available.
+In the future, more effective feed ingredients are expected to become available.
 The case study here with vegetable oil, demonstrates how they would be incorporated.

-7.4.5 Soil carbon sequestration
+Soil carbon sequestration

-An increased concentration of carbon in soils leads to increased water holding capacity, soil fertility, soil aggregation, cation exchange capacity, and reduced susceptibility to erosion.
+An increased concentration of carbon in soils leads to:

+- increased water holding capacity

+- soil fertility

+- soil aggregation

+- cation exchange capacity

+- reduced susceptibility to erosion.

 Implementation of management options that lead to increased soil organic carbon levels also contribute to improved productivity, profitability and sustainability (Sanderman et al. 2010).
-The ability of soils to sequester CO_2 from the atmosphere and store it in the soil carbon pool offers potential GHG emission mitigation.
+The ability of soils to sequester $CO_2$ from the atmosphere and store it in the soil carbon pool offers potential greenhouse gas (GHG) emission mitigation.

 There is great potential for carbon sequestration in soils as they hold the largest terrestrial store of organic carbon (Luo et al. 2010; Viscarra Rossel et al. 2014).
-Soils store 2 - 4 times the amount of C stored in the atmosphere and 4 times the amount of C stored in plants (Bell and Lawrence 2009).
-Small variations in soil carbon can lead to large carbon sequestration potential (Luo et al. 2010).
+Soils store 2-4 times the amount of carbon stored in the atmosphere and four times the amount of carbon stored in plants (Bell and Lawrence 2009).
+Small variations in soil carbon can lead to large carbon sequestration potential (Luo et al., 2010).

-Australian soils are generally very low in soil organic carbon (SOC) with agricultural soils typically ranging from 0.4 - 4% SOC (Tow 2011).
+Australian soils are generally very low in soil organic carbon (SOC) with agricultural soils typically ranging from 0.4-4% SOC (Tow 2011).
 Soil organic carbon levels are constantly in a state of flux as they respond to environmental and management changes.
 Soil carbon increase is a function of the quantity of carbon added to the soil and how much is retained.
-Carbon generally will reach an equilibrium over time; it does not increase forever!
+Carbon generally will reach an equilibrium over time; it does not increase forever.
 This upper limit on the ability of soil to sequester carbon is determined by climatic conditions and soil type (Gibson et al. 2002; Stewart et al. 2008).

 The cycling and storage of soil carbon can be thought of as a bucket with two taps - one into the bucket and one out.
 The bucket represents the potential quantity of SOC that can be stored.
-One tap represents inputs into the soil, which contribute to increased SOC, and the other represents SOC losses (Figure 9).
+One tap represents inputs into the soil, which contribute to increased SOC, and the other represents SOC losses (Figure 8).
 If the rate of carbon return to the soil is less than carbon removal from grain harvest, animal consumption of pastures, microbial decomposition and erosion, SOC will decline.

-Figure 9.
-The storage of soil carbon is determined by potential storage, inputs into the soil and losses from the soil (reproduced from Liddicoat et al., 2010)
+Figure 8: The storage of soil carbon is determined by potential storage, inputs into the soil and losses from the soil

+Source: Reproduced from Liddicoat et al., 2010